Meromorphic vector bundles on the Fargues--Fontaine curve: Introduction

 In other words, the restriction of $\sigma\colon\Bun_G^{\rm mer} \rar \Bun_G$ to $\gamma^{-1}([\ast\!/\underline{G_b(E)}])$ coincides with the Fargues--Scholze chart $\pi_b \colon \calM_b \right \Bun_G$ \cite[V.3]{FS24}.

-\begin{remark} The proof of \Cref{intro:FScharts} is done by discussing the vector bundle case in length and appealing to Tannakian formalism to prove the statement for general groups $G$.
+\begin{remark} The proof of \Cref{intro:FScharts} is carried out by discussing the case $G=\GL_n$ (i.e.\ the case of vector bundles) in length and appealing to Tannakian formalism to prove the statement for general groups $G$.
 To apply Tannakian formalism one has to take subtle care of the exact structure.
 We do this by justifying that a sequence of meromorphic vector bundles is exact if and only if it is exact at every geometric point (see \Cref{DM1p-is-well-bheaved-subcategory-old}). \end{remark}

 \begin{remark} Z. Wu also proved a version of \Cref{maintheorem} independently (see \Cref{rmrk-Zw}). \end{remark} \Cref{maintheorem} should be closely related to the essential surjectivity of $\Psi$.
 Our second main result, which we now explain, should be related to fully-faithfulness.
 Recall the analytification functor $X\mapsto X^\dagger$, obtained from sheafifying the formula